JulianKemmerer/PipelineC/docs/SYN_DESIGN.md

    region's real registers as adding no depth and drop them all.
    `DROP_NON_DEEPENING_PLACEMENTS` mirrors `SUMMARIZE_SUBTREE_PIPELINE`'s own
    `monolithic + sum(regions)` formula exactly to avoid this.
+   Group members are tested and removed atomically: testing one parallel bank at a time would make every member appear redundant and leave an arbitrary incomplete frontier behind.
    - `SPLIT_KIND_1LL` ("one logic level" — AND/OR/XOR/NOT/NEGATE/MULT):
      these generators (`stage_for_1ll`) always place the *whole* operation in exactly one stage no matter the latency — only the register *boundary*